-We talk about M1 Finance a lot here on Robo-Advisor Pros, and for good reason: it’s one of the most affordable robo-advisors, with low minimum investments and zero account management fees.
-This is one of those robo-advisors that reminds us everyone should have an opportunity to invest, no matter their current net worth.
-Online investors ask, “Is M1 Finance a scam?,” “Is M1 Finance Legit?,” and “Is M1 Finance secure?”
+We talk about M1 Finance a lot here on Robo-Advisor Pros for a good reason: It’s one of the most affordable robo-advisors, with low minimum investments and zero account management fees.
+It’s one of those robo-advisors that reminds us that everyone should have an opportunity to invest, no matter their current net worth.
+Online investors ask, “Is M1 Finance a scam?”
+“Is M1 Finance Legit?” and “Is M1 Finance secure?”

-Yet free investment management might sound too good to be true.
-The good news is that no, M1 Finance is not a scam, and yes, it is a legitimate and secure robo-advisor!
+Yet, free investment management might sound too good to be true.
+The good news is that, no, M1 Finance is not a scam, and yes, it’s a legitimate and secure robo-advisor!
 In this post, learn more about how M1 Finance keeps your money safe.

 *Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

 M1 Finance is a financial services company and one of only a handful of free robo-advisors.
 It has a minimum investment requirement of $100 for investment accounts or $500 for retirement accounts.
 They offer premium services under M1 Plus for $125 per year, but many find the basic, free account more than adequate for their investment needs.
 (Barbara Friedberg, the owner of this site, has an account!)

 Clients can either create their portfolios or choose a pre-made option.
 Either way, investment portfolios are made up of any number of the 6,000+ stocks and ETFs available through M1 Finance.
 M1 Finance takes care of rebalancing your investments if your allocations get off-track.